-In the event that: (i) the issuer is declared bankrupt; (ii) the covered bond portfolio is separated; (iii) the compulsory dissolution of an issuer is decided by a court; (iv) the EFSA revokes the issuer's credit institution's authorisation or the additional authorisation for issuing covered bonds; (v) the EFSA authorises the voluntary dissolution of the issuer as a credit institution or voluntary discontinuation of the issuer, or (vi) the EFSA establishes a moratorium over the issuer, the court shall, on the proposal of the EFSA, appoint a cover pool administrator in respect of the covered bond portfolios in the ruling on bankruptcy, the ruling on the separation of the EFSA (other than where the issuer is declared bankrupt or the compulsory dissolution of an issuer is decided by a court, in which case the cover pool administrator is appointed immediately upon the making of the court ruling to declare the issuer bankrupt or decide on its compulsory dissolution).
+In the event that: (i) the issuer is declared bankrupt; (ii) the covered bond portfolio is separated; (iii) the compulsory dissolution of an issuer is decided by a court; (iv) the EFSA revokes the issuer's credit institution's authorisation or the additional authorisation for issuing covered bonds; (v) the EFSA authorises the voluntary dissolution of the issuer as a credit institution or voluntary discontinuation of the issuance of covered bonds by the issuer; or (vi) the EFSA establishes a moratorium over the issuer, the court shall, on the proposal of the EFSA, appoint a cover pool administrator in respect of the covered bond portfolios in the ruling on bankruptcy, the ruling on the separation of the covered bond portfolio or the ruling on the compulsory dissolution.
+The court shall appoint a cover pool administrator without delay, but not later than within three days after receipt of the petition from the EFSA (other than where the issuer is declared bankrupt or the compulsory dissolution of an issuer is decided by a court, in which case the cover pool administrator is appointed immediately upon the making of the court ruling to declare the issuer bankrupt or decide on its compulsory dissolution).